 At the UK border

-The United Kingdom (UK) is tightening customs requirements step by step due to Brexit.
-Make sure you are always prepared for this in good time.
-This will prevent you from being stranded at the UK border or even already in the Dutch port.
-This page briefly tells you which customs rules you currently have to comply with.
+With a step-by-step introduction of the Border Target Operating Model (TOM), the United Kingdom (UK) is further tightening customs requirements for imports.
+Always make sure you are prepared in time.
+This will prevent you from stalling at the UK border or even as early as the Dutch port.
+This is the state of affairs:

 Laatste update